Procedure for Admission to the RN to Master of Science in Nursing Degree Program

 Natural Sciences/Mathematics and Statistics

-Included in Transfer of Credit from Associate of Nursing Degree or Bachelor’s Degree
+78 quarter credits included in Transfer of Credit for Associate of Nursing Degree or Bachelor’s Degree.

 Arts and Humanities